csgillespie/efficientR/main.md

 Explain in your own words what changes each time.

-2. Use chained **dplyr** functions to answer the following question: In which year did countries without and 'a' in their name have the lowest level of inequality?
+2. Use chained **dplyr** functions to answer the following question: In which year did countries without an 'a' in their name have the lowest level of inequality?

 ### Data aggregation